 A trip to Detroit isn’t complete until you have explored Hart Plaza.
 This plaza is home to The Fist, an 8,000-pound bronze sculpture built to honor boxing champion Joe Lewis.

-The Renaissance Center is a great place to stay in Detroit, as the views of the city at night are exquisite.
+The Detroit Marriott at the Renaissance Center is a great place to stay in Detroit, as the views of the city at night are exquisite.
 This majestic skyscraper hotel houses several restaurants, shops and businesses while offering breathtaking views of Canada across the expansive Detroit river.

 Suggested by Sherry from Traveling Michigan